luminus-framework/luminus/resources/public/md/guestbook.md

 Finally, we have the `repl` namespace, this is used for running the application from the REPL environment.
 It's useful in cases you already have a REPL running and aren't launching it from Leiningen.
-An example of this would be running the application in Eclipse.
+An example of this would be running the application in Eclipse with [counterclockwise](https://code.google.com/p/counterclockwise/).

 ### The test directory